This Website is Completely Solar Powered! - Springfield, OH - Read it and Weep

-Even his crow is not offensive, unlike other Roosters.
+Even Jack's crow is not offensive, unlike other Roosters.

 However, Jack the Rooster was almost soup when, for a few days, he began crowing incessantly.

-Little did I know,that one of his hens died and was later found under the bus out back.
+Little did I know, one of Jack's hens was later found dead under the bus that we keep out back.

-Jack was crying for days to let somebody know his girl is dead under the bus.
+Jack had been crying for days to let somebody know his girl is dead under the bus.